ZupIT/nimbus-docs/compose/auto-deserialization.md

 ```

 Now, whenever we use the type `Date` in a component, action handler or operation annotated with `@AutoDeserialize`, instead of throwing a compilation
-at build time, the Nimbus processor will use this custom deserializer.
+error at build time, the Nimbus processor will use this custom deserializer.

 If the type accepts a generic argument, the deserializer must be implemented for the generic argument.
 See an example below: